-What is your favourite game?
+What is your favourite game to play?

 I tell everyone that my favorite game is Fury of Dracula.
 While that may have some truth to it, I find that I enjoy several games all for different reasons.
 I more have a favorite in each game “genre”.
-Agricola for worker placement, Deception: Murder in Hong Kong for social deduction, and Bohnanza for negotiation (I love negotiation games).
+Agricola for worker placement, Deception: Murder in Hong Kong for social deduction, and Bohnanza for negotiation, I love negotiation games.

 Do you have a favourite game designer?